 Displays individual logs matching certain conditions.
 Logs lists show timestamps and body values of up to 1000 logs.

 To get more information about a log, click the log to open the Log details panel.
-The panel shows the log’s fields in tabular and JSON format.
+The panel shows the log’s attributes in tabular and JSON format.
 You can also use the panel to open linked traces and see logs in context.

 Ordered list